Find Affordable College Courses

 Vermillion, SD

 University of South Dakota did quite well in this year’s ranking of the best places for instructional media design students to get a master’s degree.
 It came in at #8 on the list.
-Located in the town of Vermillion, USD is a public college with a medium-sized student population.
+Located in the town of Vermillion, USD is a public school with a medium-sized student population.

 #9